allthingslinux/tux/README.md

    ### Please refer to the **[DEVELOPER.md](DEVELOPER.md)** guide

+   Any documentation found in the `docs` directory is currently outdated and will be updated soon.

 ## License

 This project is licensed under the terms of The GNU General Public License v3.0.